quephird/polymer-with-elm/README.md

         bower install --save Polymer/paper-checkbox

-* ##### Include Polymer JavaScript and HTML files, as well as the HTML file for the component(s) you're using, in your main HTML file
+* ##### Include Polymer JavaScript and HTML files, as well as the HTML file for the component(s) you're using, in your main HTML file; for instance, if you want the paper-checkbox component, you'd include the following:

 		<script src="../bower_components/webcomponentsjs/webcomponents.min.js"></script>
 		<link rel="import" href="../bower_components/polymer/polymer.html">